New Richmond Regional Airport: Airport operations

 The airport is funded from lease fees for hangar lots and taxes on the hangars.
 No additional non airport produced funds are used to operate the airport.

-New Richmond Regional Airport covers an area of 424 acres (172 ha) at an elevation of 997 feet (304 m) above mean sea level.
+New Richmond Regional Airport covers an area of 444 acres (180 ha) at an elevation of 998 feet (304 m) above mean sea level.

-In January 2023, there were 220 aircraft based at this airport: 175 single-engine, 20 multi-engine, 9 jet, 4 helicopter, 1 glider, 6 military and 5 ultra-light.
+In June 2024, there were 242 aircraft based at this airport: 195 single-engine, 24 multi-engine, 7 jet, 4 helicopter, 1 glider, 6 military and 5 ultra-light.

-The airport created an on-site fire department with the addition of an E-One Titan aircraft rescue and firefighting (ARFF) vehicle in February of 2022.
+The airport created an on-site fire department with the addition of an E-One Titan aircraft rescue and firefighting (ARFF) vehicle in February 2022.
 The vehicle entered service in the spring of 2022 and is staffed by airport personnel and New Richmond Fire and Rescue.

 Airport personnel provide 24 hour coverage for snow and ice removal on all airport surfaces.
-As of March of 2022, the snow removal fleet consisted of 3 single axle dump trucks with 12 foot plows and 9 foot wings, 1 single axle dump truck with 12 foot plow, 1 reserve dump truck with 12 foot plow, Two 14 foot MB Companies runway sweepers, a 16 foot pusher plow, a Cat 950 loader, a New Holland TV-145 bi-directional industrial tool carrier tractor, a 900 ton per hour Fair Manufacturing snow blower, and a 5,000 ton per hour Wausau snow blower mounted on an Oshkosh chassis.
-The airport also utilizes a 15' truck mounted boom sprayer for application of E-36 runway deicing fluid.
-A New Holland T-8 industrial tractor with 20 foot ramp plow, 14' MB Companies runway sweeper, and 1100 ton per hour Fair Manufacturing snow blower were added to the fleet in February of 2023.
+As of August 2025, the snow removal fleet consisted of 3 single axle dump trucks with 12 foot plows and 9 foot wings, 1 single axle dump truck with 12 foot plow, 1 reserve dump truck with 12 foot plow, Two 14 foot MB Companies runway sweepers, a 16 foot pusher plow, a Cat 950 loader, a New Holland TV-145 bi-directional industrial tool carrier tractor, and a 5,000 ton per hour Wausau snow blower mounted on an Oshkosh chassis.
+A New Holland T-8 industrial tractor with 20 foot ramp plow, 14' MB Companies runway sweeper, and 1,100 ton per hour Fair Manufacturing snow blower were added to the fleet in February 2023.
+The airport also utilizes a 15' wide, trailer-mounted boom sprayer for application of E-36 runway deicing fluid to primary runway 14-32.

-The airport is considered the largest in Wisconsin based on the number of hangars on site, which total 117 existing or under-construction hangars as of February of 2023.
+The airport is considered the largest in Wisconsin due to the significant number of based aircraft as well as the number of hangars on site, which total 123 existing or under-construction hangars as of August 2025.

+The airport has a seaplane ramp that was reconstructed as part of the south hangar area project in 2025, that provides aircraft access to Hatfield Lake on the south side of the facility.
+Water runway 5-23 measures 3,500' x 250' and water runway 18-36 measures 3,000' x 400'.